ianmackenzie/elm-units/README.md

     |> Length.inMeters
 --> 277.77777777777777

--- How long will it take to travel 20 km if we're driving at 60 mph?
+-- How long will it take to travel 20 km
+-- if we're driving at 60 mph?
 Length.kilometers 20
     |> Quantity.at_ (Speed.milesPerHour 60)
     |> Duration.inMinutes
 --> 12.427423844746679

 -- How fast is "a mile a minute", in kilometers per hour?
+Length.miles 1
-Length.miles 1 |> Quantity.per (Duration.minutes 1) |> Speed.inKilometersPerHour
+    |> Quantity.per (Duration.minutes 1)
+    |> Speed.inKilometersPerHour
 --> 96.56064

--- Reverse engineer the speed of light from defined lengths/durations speedOfLight =
+-- Reverse engineer the speed of light
+-- from defined lengths/durations
+speedOfLight =
+    Length.lightYears 1
-    Length.lightYears 1 |> Quantity.per (Duration.julianYears 1)
+        |> Quantity.per (Duration.julianYears 1)

 speedOfLight |> Speed.inMetersPerSecond
 --> 299792458

--- One astronomical unit is the (average) distance from the Sun to the Earth -- Roughly how long does it take light to reach the Earth from the Sun?
+-- One astronomical unit is the (average) distance from the -- Sun to the Earth.
+Roughly how long does it take light to -- reach the Earth from the Sun?
+Length.astronomicalUnits 1
-Length.astronomicalUnits 1 |> Quantity.at_ speedOfLight |> Duration.inMinutes
+    |> Quantity.at_ speedOfLight
+    |> Duration.inMinutes
 --> 8.316746397269274
 ```